Left Hand Guitar Tips for Better Stretch and Reach

 Nothing will lead to comfortable stretches more than good form.
 But what is good form on guitar?

-Good left-hand form on guitar meets the following criteria:
+Good left-hand form for guitar playing meets the following criteria:

 The guitar neck is elevated.
 The tuning keys are ideally around eye-level.
 We hold the guitar so it’s stable and we remain upright and balanced.

-The left thumb stays behind the fingers.
+The left thumb stays behind the fingers, usually opposing the middle finger & ring finger.
 It does not go out beyond the index finger.

 We avoid extreme angles in the left wrist.
 The “heel” of the hand does not touch the guitar.
 The wrist, like the fingers, stays in its midrange of movement.